 Eventually, we’ll use this dataset in most of the cases in this article and so, let’s see 5 different methods to track time spent on projects.

-Additionally, we have used Microsoft Excel 365 version here, you can use any other versions according to your convenience.
+Additionally, we have used the Microsoft 365 version here, you can use any other version according to your convenience.

 1. Subtracting Two Times to Track Time Spent on Projects in Excel